Clinics and Prices & About Me

 Merlin grew up on a small farm in Tresaith and has a wide and varied selection of interests and hobbies.
 When not treating patients Merlin can be found working on his parents farm, horse riding along the local beaches, surfing, or making wooden bowls on his lathe.
 Sport has also played a big part in Merlin’s life, in fact, it was a sporting injury he sustained as a teenager that first sparked Merlin’s interest in Osteopathy.

-Looking ahead, having experienced the benefits of Osteopathy on his horse’s performance, Merlin is currently training in Animal Osteopathy so will also be available for treating your pets and horses pending completing the course in June 2022.
+Having experienced the benefits of Osteopathy on his own horse’s performance, Merlin has now completed his training in Animal Osteopathy and is available for treating your pets and horses.